<select></select>

 property with e.target

 event.
-Controlled components now mandate the following procedure:onChange
+Controlled components now mandate the following procedure:

-event is triggered and processed by the event handler.this.state
+event is triggered and processed by the event handler.The event handler sets state using the new value.

 ) work in a similar fashion but their value will remain the same.
 Checkboxes change their state rather than their value by providing the boolean true